Bain's Behavioral Interview: The 45-Minute, 8-Question Format (2026)

 For the four "tell me about a time" questions, classic story preparation applies, with Bain-specific emphasis:

 - Results first.
-Bain's culture is famously results-driven, often characterized as caring about results, not reports.
+Bain's culture is famously results-driven: the firm describes its founding mission as redefining consulting by focusing on results, not reports.
 Every story needs a measurable outcome: a number, a delta, a decision that happened because of you.

 - Recent and personal.
 Stories older than ~3 years or where your role was supporting cast will be found out within two follow-ups.

 - Structured delivery.
-Situation, Problem, Action, Result, in 2–3 minutes spoken.
+Situation, Problem, Action, Result, in 2 to 3 minutes spoken.
 Practice with a timer; almost everyone runs long.
+The fastest way to find out is to rehearse your interview stories with AI-scored practice and see whether the delivery survives follow-ups.

 - "Why Bain" still matters.
 It often opens or closes the session.
 Have a specific, personal answer ready, Bain interviewers are notoriously sensitive to generic enthusiasm.